ecdedios/ddfloww-site/README.md

 ## Usage

+Written in HTML5 and CSS3 with a sprinkle of Javascript using the Bootstrap 4 framework.

-Written in Python 3.
-Run in Jupyter notebook.
+_Projects will most likely be written in Python 3.
+Run in Jupyter notebook._

 ## Meta